rook/rook/Documentation/edgefs-csi.md

 To test creation and mount pre-provisioned volume to pod execute example

 #### Note:
-Make sure that `volumeHandle: cltest/test/bk1` in nginx.yaml already exist on EdgeFS cluster and served via any Edgefs NFS service
+Make sure that `volumeHandle: segment:service@cluster/tenant/bucket` in nginx.yaml already exist on EdgeFS cluster and served via any Edgefs NFS service.
+Any volumeHandle's parameters may be omitted and will be substituted via CSI configuration file parameters.

 Examples:
 ```